konaraddi/learnpython/exercises.md

 ### time.py

-* Write a real compelling story
+* Write a real compelling story, maybe with dialogue too

-* Write a group rap, each student comes up with a line
+* Write a group rap, each student comes up with a line that rhymes

 ### 005 User Input